 what aspects of their past experience would help them complete this course successfully.

-In addition, students should also include a list of courses they have completed, including grades (e.g. print from Usis records).
+In addition, students should also include a list of courses they have completed, including grades (e.g. print from Usis records) and their Major.
 Selection will be based on the strength of students’ motivations and with an eye towards selecting students with different kinds of backgrounds and expertise.

 Solutions to today’s global development challenges are often pursued in the context of inter-disciplinary and multi-institutional collaborations.
 Such collaborative ventures typically rely on online communication as well as a set of professional skills such as team work, systematic problem analysis, and project design and implementation.
 The course Development Project Management helps you develop and refine such skills.